Te Puna Interloan

 - Subscribe to Tepunaildd-L – Receive messages about day-to-day interloan operational matters

-Interloan Billing System (IBS)
+Interloan Billing Service (IBS)

-The Interloan Billing System (IBS) is a centralised billing system that supports charging for national (IBS) and trans Tasman (IIBS) interloans for Te Puna Interloan members or those libraries with their own servers (e.g. Auckland University or LCoNZ libraries).
+The Interloan Billing Service (IBS) is a centralised billing system that supports charging for national (IBS) and trans Tasman (IIBS) interloans for Te Puna Interloan members or those libraries with their own servers (e.g. Auckland University or LCoNZ libraries).
 All payment is by direct debit/direct credit.
 IBS is managed by the Finance Department of the Department of Internal Affairs with Inland Revenue providing financial transaction processing and services for the Department.